itraccoons/doe/README.md

 or

 curl -fsSL https://doe.cloud/get | sh
-(experimental) let me know if it's usefull for you
+//experimental - let me know if it's usefull for you

 ### Using DOE